isomerpages/moe-swisscottagesec/_swiss-partnerships/Parents Support Group (PSG).md

 We continue as the key contributors who help to reinforce what is taught in school, be it basic life skills, academic related knowledge, or core values.</p>
-<p>BE PART OF YOUR CHILD JOURNEY... join us at Swiss Parent Connect by submitting
+<p>WE CAN MAKE A DIFFERENCE!
+BE A PART OF YOUR CHILD JOURNEY... join the
-the form via the QR code below.
+Swiss PSG by submitting the form via the link (Swiss Parent Connect) below.
 Swiss Parents Connect is a platform for Swiss Parents to receive and share school related information.
 It also serves as a platform for parents to ask questions related to school operations and share their experiences.</p>
 <p><a href="https://docs.google.com/forms/d/1nEcf4Kngw7Sl0SwNLgOhP_X4bHQclq_ta1E7Rrnea54/edit" rel="noopener noreferrer nofollow" target="_blank">Swiss Parent Connect</a>
 </p>
 <p><strong>OUR MISSION</strong>